rranjan14/multer-s3-transform-aws-sdk-v3/README.md

+> This project is no longer being maintained.
+Originally a fork of [Multer S3](https://github.com/badunk/multer-s3) with the added [Transform](https://github.com/tehkaiyu/multer-s3#transforming-files-before-upload) property

 # Multer S3 Transform

-> This is a fork of [Multer S3](https://github.com/badunk/multer-s3), kept up to date, with the added [Transform](https://github.com/tehkaiyu/multer-s3#transforming-files-before-upload) property.

 Streaming multer storage engine for AWS S3.